khell/anidb-semantic-search-api/README.md

 /api/anidb/id?name={series_name}
 ```

-Calling this API will download a pre-generated Pytorch embedding and Huggingface dataset for AniDB series titles from this Huggingface repo: https://huggingface.co/datasets/khellific/anidb-series-embeddings.
-The API will then load the embeddings into a [sentence-transformers](https://www.sbert.net/) model and perform the default cosine similarity search from the library of `series_name` and return the highest ranked match's AniDB id as JSON of the form:
+This API uses a pre-generated Pytorch embedding and Huggingface dataset for AniDB series titles from this Huggingface repo: https://huggingface.co/datasets/khellific/anidb-series-embeddings.
+The API loads the the embeddings into a [sentence-transformers](https://www.sbert.net/) model and performs a cosine similarity search from the library of `series_name` and returns the highest ranked matches' AniDB ids as JSON of the form:

 ```
-{ id: "anidb-id", "name": "anidb entry match title", "score": "similarity score" }
+[{ id: "anidb-id", "name": "anidb entry match title", "score": "similarity score" }]
 ```

+By default, the API will return up to five matches.

 This API is intended to be used with my [forked version of the HamaTV Plex agent](https://github.com/khell/Hama.bundle) to match anime series with AniDB entries, allowing users to disregard the typical naming conventions required for that agent to normally work.